learnforpractice/pscdk-book/docs/prelude.md

    };
 ```

-Here's a brief explanation of some of the important fields:
+Let's briefly explain the more important fields:

-- `expiration`: This sets the timeout period for the transaction to be put on the chain.
-Transactions that exceed their expiration time will be rejected from being included in the block.
+- `expiration`, sets the timeout for the transaction to be added to the chain; if the timeout is exceeded, the transaction will be rejected from being included in the block.
-- `ref_block_num` and `ref_block_prefix`: These two member variables are designed to prevent transactions from being included in blocks on forked chains.
+- `ref_block_num`, `ref_block_prefix` these two member variables are designed to prevent transactions from being re-included in blocks on forked chains.
-- `actions`: This is an array structure of actions, which is a very important concept.
-Each action corresponds to a smart contract function on the chain, and when the BP includes the transaction in the block, they will call the corresponding smart contract function according to the action.
-This will be explained in more detail in the following section.
+- `actions`, this is an array structure of actions; the concept of action is very important.
+Each action corresponds to a smart contract function on the chain.
+When a BP includes a transaction in a block, the corresponding smart contract function is called based on the action.
+This will be explained in detail in the following section.
-- `context_free_actions`: This is also an array of actions, but when the corresponding smart contract function is called, the code that is executed is not allowed to call the API related to the on-chain database.
+- `context_free_actions`, this is also an array of actions.
+The difference is that when the smart contract function corresponding to an action is called, the execution of the code is prohibited from calling APIs related to the on-chain database.

-## Action
+## Action Structure

-The action structure is included in the transaction structure.
-The definition of an action structure in C++ code is as follows:
+The Action structure is contained within the Transaction structure.
+An action structure in C++ code is defined as follows:

 [libraries/chain/include/eosio/chain/action.hpp](https://github.com/EOSIO/eos/blob/5082391c60b0fa5e68157c385cd402bf25aea934/libraries/chain/include/eosio/chain/action.hpp#L60)